diku-dk/ap-e2024-pub/week6/README.md

 a job finishes (currently only possible when it is cancelled), we must send a response to all relevant channels.

+### Hints

+1. Extend `SPCMsg` with a new message for waiting on a given job to finish.

+2. Extend `SPCState` with with a field of type `[(JobId, Chan JobDoneReason)]`.

+3. Extend `handleMsg` to handle the new message added in step 1.

+4. Modify `handleMsg`'s logic for job cancellation to see if anyone is waiting for the job to be done (by inspecting the state list added in step 2).
+If so, send `DoneCancelled` on the corresponding channels and remove the waiters from the list.

 ### Solution

 <details>